open-feature/spec/specification/flag-evaluation/hooks.md

 ### Definitions

+**Hook**: Application author/integrator-supplied logic that is called by the OpenFeature framework at a specific stage.
 **Stage**: An explicit portion of the flag evaluation lifecycle. e.g. `before` being "before the evaluation is run.
 **Invocation**: A single call to evaluate a flag. `client.getBooleanValue(..)` is an invocation.
 **API**: The global API singleton.